Simultaneous Calibration of Noise Covariance and Kinematics for State Estimation of Legged Robots via Bi-level Optimization: Results

 \section{Results}

-We evaluate our calibration approach on three robots: a bipedal robot STRIDE \cite{kang24} and two quadrupedal robot Go1 and B1 from Unitree.
-The data used from STRIDE and Go1 are obtained from simulation in Matlab and MuJoCo environment in their open source repository \cite{kang24}.
+We evaluate our calibration approach on three robots: a bipedal robot STRIDE \cite{Stride} and two quadrupedal robot Go1 and B1 from Unitree.
+The data used from STRIDE and Go1 are obtained from simulation in Matlab and MuJoCo environment in their open source repository \cite{Stride}.
 We obtained the data of B1 on hardware in the motion capture room with 12 Opti-track Cameras, with a combination of Prime 13 and 22.
 The bi-level optimization is implemented in Python and C++.
-The outer loop iteration as LMO is solved by MOSEK; the inner loop FIE is solved with IPOPT \cite{wachter2006implementation}.
+The outer-loop LMO is solved by MOSEK, and the lower-level FIE is solved by Fatrop~\cite{vanroye2023fatrop}.
 The analytical gradients are generated via CasADi~\cite{Andersson2019} and Pinocchio \cite{carpentier:hal-01866228}.

-We concisely focus on presenting three core results as follows.
-All the results are consistent across these robots, regardless of their morphology and dynamics, showing successful calibrations of noise covariances and kinematic parameters with significantly improved robot estimates.
+We report the upper-level optimization behavior and the resulting covariance and geometric calibration across the three platforms.
+The experiments cover different morphologies, dynamics models, and sensing conditions; the platforms are shown in Fig.~\ref{fig:robots}.